hepplerj/cv/web-cv.md

 ### Papers Presented

-"Using data visualization to analyze topic development by Business Communication students in a one-shot setting," 2019 Brick & Click Conference.
+"Using data visualization to analyze topic development by business communication students in a one-shot setting," Brick & Click: An Academic Library Conference, November 2019, Maryville, MO.

+"A citation analysis of journals publishing research on women in STEM in higher education," American Library Association Annual Conference, June 2019, Washington, D.C.

 "Creating a Culture of Data Consciousness with Endangered Data Week," Mozilla Festival, October 2018, London, United Kingdom.